gradle/gradle-enterprise-build-validation-scripts/README.md

 ./01-validate-incremental-building.sh -r https://github.com/etiennestuder/java-ordered-properties -b master -t build
 ```

-You can also combine the _interactive_ mode with some configuration options passed upfront, as shown
+You can also combine the _interactive_ mode with some configuration options already provided upfront, as shown
 in the example below.

 ```bash